 Expats should certainly try Indian delicacies during their stay.
-Each region claims superiority in the epicurean collage of Indian food and offers its own exotic tastes.The north offers the spicy cuisines of Punjab and Rajasthan, while milder, more complex cuisine can be found in Dosa, Utthapam and Idli in the south.
+Each region claims superiority in the epicurean collage of Indian food and offers its own exotic tastes.The north offers the spicy cuisines of Punjab and Rajasthan, while milder, more complex flavours can be found in the dosas, uttapams and iIdlis typical in the south.
 The middle of the country provides innumerable opportunities to sample different tastes.

 Drinking and smoking shouldn't be done in public places, such as parks and in the streets, and is considered an offence.
 In Gujarat, for example, liquor is only available at licensed hotels and has to be consumed inside hotel rooms.

 The wealth gap in India is massive – millionaires and slum-dwellers live alongside each other in most Indian cities.
 Poverty is a reality in India and expats will be confronted with it almost anywhere they go.